eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

              38           LOAD_CONST         6          (None)
              40           RETURN_VALUE
 ```
-FYI, `line number` starts at `2`, because source files are 1-indexed, and there are no operations on the first line (`'''`)
+FYI, `line number` starts at `2` because source files are 1-indexed, and there are no operations on the first line (`'''`)

 Looking at the `BINARY_SUBSCR` operation (instruction number `26`), we can see that the lookup on `foo` is evaluated before the lookup on `bar`, but that still doesn't tell us which one threw the `IndexError`.

-Actually, we can't tell from the bytecode alone, as it literally does not have access to the column number.
-When Python is [compiled](https://nedbatchelder.com/blog/201803/is_python_interpreted_or_compiled_yes.html), we drop a bunch of meta-resolution about the source code in order to remove noise and increase performance, leaving the PythonVM with only what it needs to work– thus all runtime errors lack this detail.
+Actually, we can't tell from the bytecode alone, as it does not have access to the column number.
+When Python is [compiled](https://nedbatchelder.com/blog/201803/is_python_interpreted_or_compiled_yes.html), we drop a bunch of meta-resolution about the source code to remove noise and increase performance, leaving the PythonVM with only what it needs– thus all runtime errors lack this detail.

 To highlight this, let's look at an error that is thrown _before_ runtime, i.e. during parsing: